mathquill/mathquill/README.md

 [Wikia]: http://latex.wikia.com/wiki/List_of_LaTeX_symbols#Named_operators:_sin.2C_cos.2C_etc.

-`substituteTextarea`, a function that creates a focusable DOM element, called when initializing a math field.
-It defaults to a `<textarea>`, but for example, Desmos substitutes a `<span tabindex=0></span>` in mobile browsers to suppress the built-in virtual keyboard in favor of a custom math keypad that calls the MathQuill API.
-Unfortunately there's no universal [check for a virtual keyboard] [StackOverflow], you can't even [detect a touchscreen][stucox] (notably [Modernizr gave up][Modernizr]) and even if you could, Windows 8 and ChromeOS devices have both physical keyboards and touchscreens and you can connect physical keyboards to iOS and Android devices with Bluetooth, so touchscreen != virtual keyboard.
-Desmos currently sniffs the user agent for iOS or Android, so Bluetooth keyboards just don't work in Desmos on iOS or Android, the tradeoffs are up to you.
+`substituteTextarea`, a function that creates a focusable DOM element, called when setting up a math field.
+It defaults to `<textarea autocorrect=off .../>`, but for example, Desmos substitutes `<span tabindex=0></span>` on iOS to suppress the built-in virtual keyboard in favor of a custom math keypad that calls the MathQuill API.
+Unfortunately there's no universal [check for a virtual keyboard][StackOverflow], you can't even [detect a touchscreen][stucox] (notably [Modernizr gave up][Modernizr]) and even if you could, Windows 8 and ChromeOS devices have both physical keyboards and touchscreens and you can connect physical keyboards to iOS and Android devices with Bluetooth, so touchscreen != virtual keyboard.
+Desmos currently sniffs the user agent for iOS, so Bluetooth keyboards just don't work in Desmos on iOS, the tradeoffs are up to you.

 [StackOverflow]: http://stackoverflow.com/q/2593139/362030
 [stucox]: http://www.stucox.com/blog/you-cant-detect-a-touchscreen/